Did you know that the world record for treading water is 85 hours? That’s about 3.5 days and was set by a 19-year-old in 1997.

 Learn to Scuba Dive with Your Treading Water Skills

-Get your scuba diving certification with Koox Diving in Tulum.
+Get your scuba diving certification with Koox..
 You’ll become scuba certified by starting with home or online preparation.
-Followed by practising the basic scuba diving skills in shallow waters.
+Followed by practicing basic scuba diving skills in shallow waters.
 You need to be able to float and tread water for 10 minutes to show you’re comfortable in the water.

 After completing your confined water dives you’ll progress to open water dives – and then you can begin exploring a magical underwater world.